quang1610/CSC213/README.md

 and POSIX's signal feature.

 ### 8. worm
-- This program implements a process scheduler, which has to deal with graphic update, user input...) and later, applies this to the classic worm game.
+- This program implements a Round-Robin process scheduler, which has to deal with graphic update, user input...) and later, applies this to the classic worm game.

 ### 9. PeerToPeer Chat